appcues/appcues-react-native-module/docs/ExpoURLSchemeConfiguring.md

-# Configuring the Appcues URL Scheme with the Expo Managed Workflow
+# Configuring the Appcues URL Scheme with Expo

 The Appcues React Native Module includes support for a custom URL scheme that supports previewing Appcues experiences in-app prior to publishing and launching the Appcues debugger.
-This functionality can also be utilized in an Expo Managed Workflow app.
+This functionality can also be utilized in an Expo app.

-This guide assumes you're using the `AppcuesWrapper` approach described in [Using Appcues React Native with the Expo Managed Workflow](https://github.com/appcues/appcues-react-native-module/blob/main/docs/ExpoManagedWorkflow.md).

 ## Register the Custom URL Scheme